 Want to know more?
 Read on to find out what Cultural Keys can offer you, your friends, students or staff, no matter if you’ve just arrived or are looking for help getting back to some sense of normalcy and enjoying the cultural treasures of China!

-It’s often said that spring is the best time to visit Beijing and see what the city has to offer.
-While getting out and about isn’t exactly possible at the moment, that doesn’t mean you can’t start to make plans!
+It’s often said that early autumn is the best time to visit Beijing and see what the city has to offer.
+While getting out and about everywhere may not be possible at the moment, that doesn’t mean you can’t start to make plans!

 To that end, for the past few weeks Cultural Keys, in partnership with some of the best travel and culture companies in the business, has brought to you our Best of Beijing series.
 Each week, our partners introduce you to the best of what the Chinese capital has to offer, from food to flowers, from classical architecture to useful words and phrases especially for Beijing!